- Help for:

 Remember, this is an early prototype and it’s NOT intended to be worn for any length of time!

 Figure 5.
 CAD prototype of a predictor dental appliance for sleep apnoea and snoring

-The predictor dental appliance finally emerging commercially, interests me as in 2003, I patented (yup, that long ago) a dental appliance with the design intention being to determine:
+The predictor finally emerging commercially, interests me because in 2003, I patented ↗ (yup, that long ago) a dental appliance with the design intention being to determine:

-Can a patient wear a dental appliance?
+Can a patient wear it?
 Something that I consider is an underestimated challenge

 Does it work?